jscad/scad-api/README.md

 ## Background

-This is a package that provides an opinionated api on top of [CSG.js](https://github.com/jscad/csg.js) more functional oriented, and that tried to mimic (up to a point) the api of OpenSCAD.
+This package provides an opinionated API that tries to mimic (up to a point) that of [OpenSCAD](http://www.openscad.org/).
+Currently, this package uses the [CSG.js](https://github.com/jscad/csg.js) library to implement most functionality.

-It used to be part of [OpenJSCAD.ORG](https://github.com/Spiritdude/OpenJSCAD.org) but is now an 'independent' module, to make usage and development easier.
+This package was part of [OpenJSCAD.ORG](https://github.com/Spiritdude/OpenJSCAD.org) but is now an 'independent' module in the JSCAD organization.
+Hopefully, this makes usage and development easier.

 It gives you ONE variant of syntaxic sugar/ flavor to do solid modeling.

 It is using semantic versioning to signal minor and breaking changes.

 ## Installation

 ```
 npm install @jscad/scad-api
 ```

-### build distributable
+### Build Distributable

 ```
 npm run build